About the Centre for History

 The Centre, a part of the university's Humanities and Gaelic Subject Network and of the Faculty of Arts, Humanities and Business, continues to be based at Burghfield House in the cathedral town of Dornoch in Sutherland.
 Established in 2005, it has attracted external funding of more than £2 million, which has been invested in both teaching and research.
 UHI’s BA (Hons) Scottish History – launched in 2007 – was an early development, created by a Centre-led team and Centre staff are now in charge of the course’s delivery to a growing body of students.

-The Centre’s lecturers – Dr David Worthington, Dr Iain MacInnes, Dr Elizabeth Ritchie, Dr Jim MacPherson and Dr Kathrin Zickermann and Reader in History Dr Iain Robertson – have created further courses which are offered at all UHI partner colleges from Perth to Shetland and at learning centres in many Highlands and Islands communities.
+The Centre’s lecturers – Dr David Worthington, Dr Iain MacInnes, Dr Elizabeth Ritchie, Dr Jim MacPherson, Dr Kathrin Zickermann, Dr Lucy Dean, Dr Linsey Hunter and Dr Stephen Bowman, and Reader in History Dr Iain Robertson – have created further courses which are offered at all UHI partner colleges from Perth to Shetland and at learning centres in many Highlands and Islands communities.

 These include joint honours degrees such as History and Politics, launched in September 2009 and Scottish History and Archaeology, launched in September 2011.
-A BA (Hons) History has been available since September 2013, as are a series of joint degrees with other subject areas, nine in total as of 2014.
+A BA (Hons) History has been available since September 2013, as are a series of joint degrees with other subject areas, including Literature, Sociology, Criminology, Theology and Culture & Heritage.

 Centre staff also supervise postgraduate students researching various aspects of Scottish, Irish, British and wider-world History.